Mental Health and Post-Traumatic Stress Disorder (PTSD)

-The Family Information Line (FIL) is a confidential, personal and
+The Family Information Line is a confidential, personal and

 bilingual service offering information, support, referrals, reassurance and

 crisis management to the military community.
-FIL serves Canadian Armed Forces
+Trained Family

-Information Line Counsellors are available 24 hours a day, 7 days a week, by
+Information Line Counsellors are available 24 hours a day, 7 days a week to assist you.

 Long term help and support available